 Researchers conducted the study on 8,000 people from the US and Holland of different ages and ethnicities.
 The results showed that health was the main factor, with environmental and animal rights motives being the less common ones.

 “The most common reason people say they would consider being vegetarian has to do with health… However, people driven primarily by health motives may be least likely to respond to vegetarian advocacy, in general,” said Christopher J. Hopwood, professor of psychology and co-author of the paper.
-The study also stated that people who are committed to a vegetarian diet were also motivated by the environment or animal rights.
+People who are committed to a vegetarian diet were also motivated by animal rights or the environment, the study stated.

 The researchers further found that the health factor was associated with conventionality and masculinity, whereas people who cite environmental or animal right motives tend to be curious, open to experience, likely to volunteer and interested in the arts.